Scientific evidence supports that caffeine can benefit depression, but it’s not right for everyone and all situations. Learn if caffeine can help you.

-One study on middle school students linked caffeine use to an increased risk of depression, lower academic achievement, and more stress and insomnia.
+One study on middle school students linked caffeine use to:

-Another study on the effects of caffeine in adolescent students concurred that it increased the risk of depression.
-(44)
+Another study on the effects of caffeine in adolescents concurred that it increased the risk of depression.
+(41)

 Caffeine Withdrawal Fuels Depression

-As an addictive substance, caffeine not only impacts your mood when you use it, but also when you quit using it as well.
-(45)
+As an addictive substance, caffeine not only impacts your mood when you use it, but when you stop using it as well.
+(42)

 While increased blood flow to the brain is generally a good thing, this change induces caffeine withdrawal’s most common symptom — headaches.

-The Diagnostic and Statistical Manual of Mental Disorders (DSM), lists both caffeine addiction and caffeine withdrawal as recognized mental disorders.
-(47)
+The Diagnostic and Statistical Manual of Mental Disorders (DSM), widely considered psychiatry’s “bible,” lists both caffeine addiction and caffeine withdrawal as recognized mental disorders.
+(45)